gesinger/usda-sr-parser/README.md

 ### TODO

-1. Remove structure from README
+1. Update README
-2. Update README
+2. Make config passable
-3. Make config passable
+3. Add in commented datatypes in objectifier
-4. Add in commented datatypes in objectifier
+4. Check if booleans are working
-5. Check if booleans are working
+5. Change objectifier to use mappings appropriately
-6. Change objectifier to use mappings appropriately
+6. More orderly generate and resolveDB parameters